Hampus-CS/Hampus-CS/README.md

-- 👋 Hi, I’m Hampus Carlström Svanberg or known as @Hampus-CS.
-I'm a game developer student.
+- 👋 Hi, I’m Hampus Carlström Svanberg and I am a student whose studying to become a game developer.
 - 👀 I’m interested in building computers, Programming and playing video games while also just wanting to expand my knowledge.
 - 🌱 I’m currently learning C# and trying to expand on my knowledge of Linux (Debian/Ubuntu).
 - 📫 You can reach me via mail at "hampus.carlstromsvanberg@elev.ga.lbs.se".